t2ym/i18n-behavior/README.md

 - Flexible fallback of missing UI text strings to parent locales and finally to the default locale (e.g. "fr-CA" -> "fr" -> "en")
 - `this.text` dynamic object shared among the same custom element to access localized strings
 - `this.model` object deepcopied from `this.text.model` object per instance to access localized attribute strings
-- `i18n-attr-repo` to maintain repository of I18N target attributes
+- [`i18n-attr-repo`](https://t2ym.github.io/i18n-behavior/components/i18n-behavior/#i18n-attr-repo) to maintain repository of I18N target attributes
-- `gulp-**` filter (modularization in progress) to merge changes in the default language in HTML templates into localized JSON resources.
+- [`gulp-i18n-leverage`](https://github.com/t2ym/gulp-i18n-leverage) filter to merge changes in the default language in HTML templates into localized JSON resources.
-- `gulp-**` filter to put meta infomation, that is, L10N "TO DO" list, for the merged changes in JSON resources
+- [`gulp-i18n-leverage`](https://github.com/t2ym/gulp-i18n-leverage) filter to put meta infomation, that is, L10N "TO DO" list, for the merged changes in JSON resources
 - Option to define I18N target strings manually by `<json-data>` elements

 ## Install